MALaw

 Overview

-- After graduating from law and technology specialisation, you will be able to master the legal challenges of a rapidly changing and increasingly technologically sophisticated society.
+- After graduating you can work as law and tech lawyer in the companiesor public offices, you will be able to master the legal challenges of a rapidly changing and increasingly technologically sophisticated society.

 - Learning in a multi-cultural environment is guided by high-qualified academics with PhDs and experienced professionals from all around the world.